hugojosefson/todo-markdown/README.md

 #### How a task refers to its position in the markdown

-##### Requirements

-- We must be able to convert from `DeleteOrWriteFiles[]`, which includes each file's AST and file path, to the task model.
-- We must be able to convert from the task model to `DeleteOrWriteFiles[]`, which includes each file's AST and file path.
-- The conversion from `DeleteOrWriteFiles[]` to task model and back to `DeleteOrWriteFiles[]`, must be idempotent.
-- The conversion from task model to `DeleteOrWriteFiles[]` and back to task model, must be idempotent.

-##### Implementation

 The task model is not a concrete thing, but a `Proxy` around the `DeleteOrWriteFiles[]` model.